tochsner/phylodata/website/src/lib/docs/java_downloading_experiments.md

 ## Loading multiple experiments

-You can also load multiple experiments at once by using the `ExperimentsLoader` class.
-It behaves exactly to the `ExperimentLoader` class:
+You can also load multiple experiments at once with the `ExperimentsLoader` class.
+It behaves exactly like the `ExperimentLoader` class:

 ```java
 List<PaperWithExperiment> experiments = new ExperimentsLoader(